The Glass Outdoor Room by Samson

 Imagine during those warmer summer months, you have an afternoon party or barbecue organised with your friends and family, and as everyone begins to arrive the clouds roll in and a cooler wind picks up.
 The outside temperature is still lovely, but it begins to gently rain.
 What can you do?

 A normal retractable awning should not really be used in the rain, especially a larger sized one, and especially not if it is windy!
 But, a glass room, constructed from aluminium and frameless glass doors will always ensure you have an area outside where you can be in all weathers, with total control over the temperature and air flow by opening or closing the sliding or bi folding doors on all sides.
 When all the doors are open the glass room becomes a glass roof canopy, protecting from the heaviest of rainfall at all times.
 The built in rainwater guttering on the front profile also ensures the rain does not simply flow off the front.
 It is captured and directed down one or more of the support posts, taken away as required.
-The glass room can be as small or as big as you require.
+Glass rooms can be as small or as big as you require.

 The design and construction of our glass rooms are entirely from aluminium, stainless steel, and of course glass, and lots of it, with beautiful curved profiles, perfectly finished surfaces and effortless sliding glass doors.
 Quite simply, it is a lovely place to be in most of the year round.